paulinevos/raffle-server/README.md

   first disconnect.
 - The pool will be closed automatically when the host disconnects or when it times out (defaults to 1 hour).
   Players will automatically be disconnected as well.
-- A maximum amount of players applies.
-Currently, that amount is 80.
 - Usernames must be unique per pool so the host may be notified.
 - In future versions of this raffle server, you'll be able to override defaults (e.g. port, win/loss message, timeout, max pool size, etc.).